microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 public partial bool PhotosLoaded { get; set; } = false;
 ```

-57. Locate the end of `LoadImages` funtion and after the for loop add:
+57. In the `LoadImages` function, add the end of that function, after the for loop, add:

 ```c#
 PhotosLoaded = true;